-I was approached by my friend who was researching at the University of Washington school of engineering.
-He explained that he had created an application, and would need some help designing the front end and User Experience of his engineering application.
-Here is the process.
+I was approached by my friend who was researching at the University of Washington School of engineering.
+He explained that he would need some help designing the Front End & User Experience of his engineering application.
+Project Linked Here

 Making this particular engineering calculation required engineers to reference multiple photos to measure out dimensions of models.
 This process was tedious, and usually takes 20 minutes or longer to do this by hand.

 Create a responsive online calculator application for that will help UW engineer students, and improve the tedious process of making this engineering calculation.

 User Experience Design, Front End Code.
 Some back end contributing to the python code of the application.

 UW Engineering Students, and other engineers